There’s a picture book query question that comes up a lot. All of your query letter for picture book questions, answered here!

-I am wondering about picture book queries in slush piles.
-Due to the extremely short nature of the manuscripts do you always read the entire manuscript for picture books or do you base it on the letter with them?
+I have a query letter for picture book question about the slush piles.
+Due to the extremely short nature of the manuscripts do you always read the entire manuscript for picture books or do you base it on the picture book query letter with them?
 It’s my impression that since whole manuscripts are sent for picture book queries the letter is more of a cover letter, rather than trying to hook interest with a bit of the plot because the entire thing is there with the letter.

 Melanie is completely right.
-Since most agents ask that the picture book manuscript be included in the submission, writing a really meaty query for that short a manuscript seems a bit silly.
-When I see picture book queries — and when I write my own picture book pitches, in fact — I keep it very simple.
+Since most agents ask that the picture book manuscript be included in the submission, writing a really meaty query letter for picture book, especially for that short a manuscript seems a bit silly.
+When I see a picture book query done well — and when I write my own picture book pitches, in fact — it’s usually very simple.

-I’ve had a book by Katie Van Camp and illustrated by Lincoln Agnew called HARRY AND HORSIE in my sidebar for a while as an example of a great picture book with an outside-the-box friendship hook.
+I’ve had a book by Katie Van Camp and illustrated by Lincoln Agnew called Harry and Horsie on my recommended reading list for a while.
+It’s an example of a great picture book with an outside-the-box friendship hook.
 If you haven’t picked it up yet, I’m sorry for you, because you’re missing out.